CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     of manual tasks in MDWHub is enabling data entry.
 With [AutoForm tasks](../../javadoc/com/centurylink/mdw/workflow/activity/task/AutoFormManualTaskActivity.html), data entry can be tied to variables through configuration, and a data-entry form is generated on the fly by MDWHub.
     Remember, however, that we chose a [Custom task](../../javadoc/com/centurylink/mdw/workflow/activity/task/CustomManualTaskActivity.html).
-    In section 4 we'll build a page to capture data related to our bug task.

 ### 2.4 Create a Spring asset
   MDW uses [Spring](https://spring.io/) internally, and one of the key extensibility mechanisms MDW provides is the ability to create